cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/data_source_dna_applications_count.md

 page_title: "dna_applications_count Data Source - terraform-provider-dnacenter"
 subcategory: "Application Policy"
 description: |-
-  The applications data source allows you to count the amount of DNACenter applications.
+  The applications data source allows you to count the amount of Cisco DNA Center applications.
 ---

 # Data Source dna_applications_count

-The applications data source allows you to count the amount of DNACenter applications.
+The applications data source allows you to count the amount of Cisco DNA Center applications.

 ## Example Usage